 - Alter your appearance.
 Large breasts, especially when they are out of proportion to your height and weight, can be embarrassing.
 Teenagers and young women with large breasts may especially feel self-conscious wearing swimsuits and other types of clothing due to unwelcome attention to large breasts.
 It also may be difficult to find clothes that fit well.

-Breast reduction surgery is conducted while the patient is under general anesthesia.
+Breast reduction Portland is conducted while the patient is under general anesthesia.
 The surgery usually takes 2 to 4 hours.
 An overnight stay is not usually required.

 When performing the surgery of removing tissue and skin from the breast, Dr. Michael Workman will first make several incisions in the breast.
 After the excess tissue and skin have been removed, the skin is closed with stitches.
 Sometimes the nipple and areola are moved and stitched to their new location.
 This occasionally can cause a loss of feeling in the nipple.